Van security: how to keep your van and tools safe

-Upgrading your vehicle’s category from 2 to 2-1 may have benefits in terms of your insurance premiums as well as achieving a higher degree of van security.
-Although, you should always check that this is the case before making any changes or modifications to your security system.
+Upgrading your vehicle's category from 2 to 2/1 may have benefits in terms of your insurance premiums as well as achieving a higher degree of van security.
+But always check that this is the case before making any changes or modifications to your security system.

 Behaviour: securing your van with simple safety measures

-The best lock in the world becomes useless when the driver neglects to use it, just as the loudest alarm available will achieve little if it’s ringing out across an abandoned industrial park in the dead of night.
+The best lock in the world is useless if a driver doesn't use it.
+And the loudest alarm available is pointless if it's ringing out across an abandoned industrial park in the dead of night.

 The key to maximising van security is to use all the tools available to you to secure your van, and to form the habit of following the most secure practice.